Haribalajiravi/creamie-documentation-v2/docs/binder.md

 ### Binder priorities

-There is a priority of executing all plugins.
+There is a priority to executing all plugins.
 Plugin which matches at first will executes and the rest won't.

 For example,